How To Choose General Education Courses In College

 Take virtual classes to satisfy requirements

 One of the stereotypes about general education courses is that there are dozens of people in one class and the professor never gets to know students, and that the classrooms are large and crowded.
-Instead of sitting in a lecture hall for my history requirement, I took a virtual class from the comfort of my bed that satisfied my history requirements with an interesting adjunct professor.
+Instead of sitting in a lecture hall for my history requirement, I took a virtual class that satisfied my history requirements with an interesting adjunct professor and didn’t require me to sit through long lectures at a set time.
 I took half of my general education courses virtually and it helped a lot with time management as well.

 Related links